Olaf (Frozen): Video games

-Theme parks
+Theme parks and events

 At Disneyland, there was a talking audio-animatronic Olaf sitting on top the roof of the cottage that was home to the Anna and Elsa meet-and-greet.
-From July 5 to September 1, 2014, as part of 'Frozen' Summer Fun show at Disney's Hollywood Studios, Olaf will appear in Olaf on Summer Vacation section to chime in and keep visitors updated on all his adventures.
-He is also available for pick-ups and take-along in various locations in the park.
-The character will also appear in "Frozen" Fireworks Spectacular section alongside Anna, Elsa and Kristoff, a fireworks display set to the music of Frozen.
-Anna, Elsa, Kristoff, and Olaf will make appearances in Mickey’s Once Upon a Christmastime Parade, offered during Mickey’s Very Merry Christmas Party at Magic Kingdom in November and December 2014 (from November 7 to December 31).
-Officially starting January 7, 2015, Olaf began making meet and greet appearances in Disney California Adventure at "Olaf's Snow Fest", and guests could learn how to draw either Olaf or Marshmallow at the Disney Animation Building's Animation Academy as part of the park's "Frozen Fun" event.

-Beginning May 22, 2015, Disneyland debuted a new nighttime parade called "Paint the Night", which includes a Frozen float featuring Anna, Elsa, and Olaf, as part of the park's 60th anniversary celebration.
-Olaf appears as audio-animatronics in the dark ride Frozen Ever After, which opened in Epcot on June 21, 2016.
-He first appears alongside Sven, inviting guests to Elsa's ice palace to the tune of "Do You Want to Build a Snowman?".
-He is later seen ice-skating in her castle while singing "For the First Time in Forever" and appears at the end alongside Elsa and Anna to perform "In Summer".
+From July 5 to September 1, 2014, as part of 'Frozen' Summer Fun show at Disney's Hollywood Studios, Olaf appeared in Olaf on Summer Vacation section.
+He also appeared in "Frozen" Fireworks Spectacular alongside Anna, Elsa and Kristoff, a fireworks display set to the music of Frozen.
+Anna, Elsa, Kristoff, and Olaf made appearances in Mickey’s Once Upon a Christmastime Parade, offered during Mickey’s Very Merry Christmas Party at Magic Kingdom in November and December 2014.
+From January 7, 2015, Olaf began making meet and greet appearances in Disney California Adventure at "Olaf's Snow Fest" and visitors could learn how to draw Olaf at the Disney Animation Building's Animation Academy as part of the park's "Frozen Fun" event.
+Beginning May 22, 2015, Disneyland debuted a new nighttime parade called "Paint the Night", which included a Frozen float featuring Anna, Elsa, and Olaf, as part of the park's 60th anniversary celebration.
+Olaf appears as an audio-animatronic in the dark ride Frozen Ever After, which opened in Epcot on June 21, 2016.
+In World of Frozen at Hong Kong Disneyland, Olaf appears along with the other characters in the Frozen Ever After boat ride.

-Other

-He also makes an appearance in the Sky Adventures television advertisement.

-A balloon of the character debuted in the 91st Macy's Thanksgiving Day Parade in 2017.
+A giant balloon of the character debuted in the 91st Macy's Thanksgiving Day Parade in 2017.
+The balloon's design was inspired by a sketch of Olaf drawn by Buck.
+The Olaf balloon also appeared in the parade in 2018 and 2019.

-Olaf is a non-playable character in Kingdom Hearts III.